AlexRmlt/ethicbot-rasa/data/nlu.md

 - I do not know it exactly
 - No, I have no idea
 - I have no idea
+- no, i have no idea
+- Sorry, I have no idea
+- I have no idea
+- I don't know any name for them.
+- I don't know the exact amount.

 ## intent:goodbye
 - okay see you later